If you want a break from plain water, it can be hard to find drinks low in sugar or artificial sweeteners to enjoy with your family at mealtimes.

-Sugar-free sodas might not be the best switch from a regular soda, as the replacements for sugar can be questionable.
-Although acesulfame, aspartame, saccharin, sucralose, and neotame are FDA approved artificial sweeteners, it’s believed that 0-calorie sugar-free soft drinks can still be a cause of obesity because they can trick the brain into not associating sweetness with calories, and people may compensate for the zero-calories and sugars later on by snacking on unhealthy foods.
+Sugar-free sodas might seem like the logical choice, but this may not be the best substitution.
+The sugar replacements can be questionable.
+Although acesulfame, aspartame, saccharin, sucralose, and neotame are FDA-approved artificial sweeteners, it’s believed that 0-calorie sugar-free soft drinks can still be a contributor to obesity.
+Frequent consumption tricks the brain into disassociating sweetness with calories, and people may compensate for the zero calories and sugars later on by snacking on often unhealthy foods.

 Plain sparkling water is one of the healthiest soft drinks.
-If it tastes too bland then you can add a splash of fruit juice or infuse it with flavors such as lemon, lime, mint, or even add frozen berries to make it one of the best tasting sugar-free drinks.
+If you need more flavor, add a splash of fruit juice or infuse it with flavors such as lemon, lime, mint, or add frozen berries to make it one of the best tasting no sugar added drinks.

-Lemonade is an easy way to add more vitamins and minerals to your dinner.
+Lemonade is one way to add more vitamins and minerals to your meal.
 Although lemonade can be bought in most stores, nothing beats a homemade fresh glass of lemon juice.
-Homemade foods and drinks are often the healthiest options because they don’t need preservatives, and you can control what goes into it.
-Standard lemonade recipes suggest a ratio of one quarter lemon juice to three-quarters water, as well as sugar and a pinch of salt.
+Homemade foods and drinks are often the healthiest options as they don’t need preservatives, and you can control what goes into them.
+Standard lemonade recipes suggest a ratio of one-quarter lemon juice to three-quarters water, as well as sugar and a pinch of salt.

-Sugar alcohols like erythritol and mannitol contain less sugar and calories than table sugar, and can also be used to sweeten lemonade.
+Sugar alcohols like erythritol and mannitol contain less sugar and calories than table sugar and can be found in store-bought lemonade.
 They’re called sugar alcohol because they have a similar chemical structure to sugar and alcohol, but are not alcoholic.
-Some people get an upset stomach after eating something with sugar alcohol, but they can be enjoyed in moderation.
+Some experience GI (gastrointestinal) upset when consuming sugar alcohols.

 Fruity iced tea

 Fruity iced tea can be a refreshing addition to your meals.
-It can be a great replacement for sugary fruit juices, soft drinks, and pre-made iced tea drinks like Snapple which have a lot of added sugar.
+It can be an excellent replacement for sugary fruit juices, soft drinks, and pre-made iced tea drinks, which frequently have a lot of added sugar.

-Iced tea can be made with a base of any tea, but if you’re looking for a drink for family dinner the kids will like, fruity teas like rooibos and hibiscus may be good choices.
-These herbal teas also have health benefits in their own right.
-Rooibos tea is a good source of antioxidants while hibiscus has iron and vitamin C.
+Iced tea can be made using any tea as a base, but if you’re looking for a drink for family dinner, many kids will like fruity teas like rooibos and hibiscus.
+These herbal teas also come with some significant health benefits.
+Rooibos tea is a good source of antioxidants, while hibiscus has iron and vitamin C.

-Iced tea can be made by brewing a big batch of tea as normal, adding your fruit of choice and cooling it down in the fridge overnight and then adding ice when serving.
-You should take the tea bags out after it’s brewed as some teas start to taste funny if the tea bag is left in.
-Some good iced tea combos are; strawberry and basil, blackberry and mint, and peach iced tea.
+Iced tea can be made by brewing a big batch of tea as usual, adding your fruit of choice, cooling it down in the fridge overnight, and then adding ice when serving.
+Remember to remove the tea bags after it’s brewed as some teas start to taste off if the tea bag is left in.
+Some delicious iced tea combos are; strawberry and basil, blackberry and mint, and peach iced tea.

-Adding mint leaves will also help enhance this family dinner drink as it soothes the stomach which can ease indigestion, and the smell can activate glands that secrete digestive enzymes to help digestion.
+Adding mint leaves will also help enhance this family dinner drink as it soothes the stomach, which can ease indigestion, and the smell can activate glands that secrete digestive enzymes.

 Kombucha is a drink made from green or black tea, yeast, bacteria, and sugar.
-The research into the health benefits of kombucha us still limited, but it is a source of probiotics which can help with constipation, bloating, and gastrointestinal issues by helping facilitate good gut bacteria.
-The bacteria and yeast are also a source of vitamin B1, B6, and B12 as well as vitamin C.
+The research into the health benefits of kombucha is still limited.
+Still, it is a source of probiotics that can help with constipation, bloating, and gastrointestinal issues by helping facilitate good gut bacteria.
+Bacteria and yeast are also a source of B vitamins.

-It’s also a great way to reap the benefits of black or green tea in a cool refreshing drink.
+This is also a great way to reap the benefits of black or green tea in a cool refreshing drink.
 Both black tea and green tea are good sources of antioxidants.
-Black tea kombucha can also aid the probiotics in the bacteria as the polyphenols in the tea can promote good bacteria while slowing down the spread of bad bacteria.
-Green tea kombucha can speed up your metabolism and green tea is a better source of antioxidants than black tea.
+Black tea kombucha also contains polyphenols that can have antibacterial and antiviral effects..
+Green tea kombucha can also help maintain a healthy metabolism, and green tea is a better source of antioxidants than black tea.

-Make sure to pick up a low-sugar brand if you can’t make it yourself.
+Make sure to pick up a low-sugar brand if you are not able to make this at home.

-A glass of milk is a simple but healthy drink for family dinners.
+A glass of milk is a simple but healthy drink for a family dinner.

-Milk can balance out the nutritional breakdown in a meal if it’s something low in protein and calcium.
-It’s also a good source of vitamin B12, vitamin D, and vitamin A. For kids with a small appetite, milk can be a way to get more calories into their meal if you suspect they won’t finish it.
+Milk can balance out the nutritional breakdown in a meal if low in protein or calcium.
+It’s also a good source of vitamin B12 and vitamin D. For kids with a small appetite; milk can be a way to get more calories into their meal if you suspect they won’t finish it.

-These five healthy alternatives to soft drinks can liven up dinner time, without compromising your family’s health.
-Although water is always the best source of hydration, these low sugar soft drinks, and sugar-free drinks are a better choice than soda.
+These healthy alternatives to soft drinks can liven up dinner time, without compromising health.
+Although water is always the best source of hydration, these low-sugar drinks are a better choice than soda.